BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - The macro does not consistently stop when the following keys are <ins>**quickly**</ins> pressed: \["LButton", "RButton", "Enter", "Escape", "Backspace"\].
 While this currently randomely works, the implementation is not optimized.
 I recommend holding any of these keys down for a full second for it to works every time.

-# TODO (sorted by likelihood of completion)
+# TODO

-- Add an anti-kick macro.
+- Add each of the following macros:

-- Add an ultimate "All Settings" advanced config menu.
+  - Toggle Thermal Vision
+  - Spam Clipboard
+  - Spam Rocket
+  - Spam Sniper
+  - Spam Pistol